ban-mazin/robofriend/README.md

 ## smart-brain
-Smart brain simply reacts app that allows the user to do face recognition by entering any URL png picture on image link form after sign in or register.
+Smart brain simply reacts app that allows the user to do face recognition by entering any URL jpg picture on image link form after sign in or register.

 ## Screenshots